UU Urban Ministry

 For nearly 200 years, the Unitarian Universalist Urban Ministry has been working side-by-side with Boston’s urban communities to create opportunities and instill hope for a brighter future.
 Urban Ministry is the only organization of its kind – a free-standing UU social action organization, linked to the more than 50 UU churches in the Boston area and devoted to a ministry rooted in direct experience and service to those in Boston who are struggling for their lives.
 Each year member churches pay dues and are asked to make contributions to support its programming.

 If you would like to offer volunteer assistance to the Urban Ministry, we welcome your participation in any of our programs.
-Please contact me about current opportunities and the type of orientation or training that might be recommended.
-I look forward to hearing from you.
+Please contact us about current opportunities and the type of orientation or training that might be recommended.
+We look forward to hearing from you.